 An involuntary reassignment or demotion may be issued as a method of addressing employee performance and/or conduct matters.

 a.
 Involuntary reassignments and demotions must be reviewed by the Associate Vice President of Human Resources (or designee) and approved by the Unit Vice President (or designee) and the President prior to implementation.

-a.
-An employee whose continuing presence is not considered to be in the best interest of the College may be suspended with or without pay in accordance with Policy 4.28.
+An employee whose continuing presence is not considered to be in the best interest of the College may be placed on administrative leave in accordance with Policy 4.28 Administrative Leave.

-VI.
-Reasons for Dismissal of Administrators during the Term of a Contract
+VII.
+Reasons for Dismissal of Administrators During the Term of a Contract

-Any employee, including those on employment contracts of any type, may be dismissed at any time (or may not be reappointed for the following fiscal year), with or without previous disciplinary action, for any of the following reasons:
+Any employee, including those on employment contracts of any type, may be dismissed at any time, with or without previous disciplinary action for any of the following reasons:

 A. Dereliction of Duty

 1. Dereliction of duty shall include, but not be limited to, prolonged neglect of job responsibilities or failure to perform in a proper and acceptable manner such duties as are prescribed by the Board of Trustees or administration of the College.